Western Desert campaign: Axis

 Italian supply shipments to Libya went about 600 mi west around Sicily, then approached the coast of Tunisia before going on to Tripoli, in order to avoid interference from the British aircraft, ships and submarines based at Malta.
 In Africa, supplies had to be hauled huge distances by road or in small consignments by coaster.
-The distance from Tripoli to Benghazi was about 650 mi and to El Alamein was 1400 mi.
+The distance from Tripoli to Benghazi today is 1020 km and to El Alamein was 1780 km.
 A third of the Italian merchant marine was in ships berthed in British-controlled ports and was interned after Italy declared war.
 By September 1942 half of the remainder had been sunk, although much was replaced by new shipbuilding, salvage and transfers of German ships.
 From June 1940 to May 1943, 16 per cent of supply shipments were sunk.

 Tobruk was pressed into use in June 1942 but Allied bombing and its long approach route led this effort to be abandoned in August.
 The Germans assumed that the maximum distance a motorised army could operate from its base was 200 mi but on average about a third of Axis lorries were unserviceable and 35–50 per cent of the fuel deliveries were consumed transporting the remainder to the front.
 Fuel oil shortages in Italy, the small size of the ports in Libya and the need to meet civilian demand, required the inefficient dispatch of large numbers of small convoys.
 Oberkommando des Heeres (OKH, German army high command) concluded that German forces in Libya could not be supplied for a decisive offensive unless Italian forces were withdrawn to Italy, which was politically impossible.